01. book a graphic designer

 6. Any other special requests for the site functionality-wise?

 Projects are then priced on an individual basis based on the size and functionality of the site.
-A basic project would have a starting point of $1000, which breaks down to a minimum 8hr development time, plus 4.5hrs of installation and client training.
-Pricing goes up from there depending on additional work needing to be done, with the major price jumps being a custom portfolio or mobile responsive design.
+A basic project would have a starting point of $1080, which breaks down to a minimum 8hr development time, plus 4hrs of installation and client training.
+Pricing goes up from there depending on additional work needing to be done, with the major price jumps being a custom portfolio or multiple custom content pages.
 Check out this sample estimate for a website/portfolio/blog to get a better idea of how this basic package is laid out.

 03. book the development

 Once the estimate has been approved, it gets converted to an invoice which breaks the cost down into a 3-payment plan (one as a deposit, one paid at the beginning of development, and one paid at project completion).
 In order to officially book development for your project, you’ll need to pay a design deposit, aka one-third of your total project cost.
 The invoice will have a link taking you to an easy & secure payment page to keep track of your payment plan and make simple payments via card.